MADICES/MADICES-2022/README.md

 **UNDER CONSTRUCTION**

-*These notes are taken from the draft [Google doc](https://docs.google.com/document/d/1AP24-2ytyDjZvLK5kG5pRnQFtIA_7M8nYeqHEskWvQI/edit) with minor tidying.*

 ## Introduction

 Recent advances in the computational sciences allow us to simulate many spectra (e.g., X-ray absorption, infrared/Raman, NMR) in silico.
 In principle, this could open up unprecedented possibilities for the interpretation of experimental data.